+- 24. Which mechanism cannot be provided by the operating system?

 - a) Address Space Layout Randomization

 - b) Non-executable stacks

 - c) Stack canaries

 - d) All of the above

 Stack canaries are extra code generated by the compiler to add a number to the stack at the start of the function and, at every return from the function, validate that the number has not been modified.